-Reading the Enterolert Trays
+Reading the Sample Trays for Enterococcus

-The trays must incubate between 24 and 28 hours at 41 +/- 0.5 degrees C before reading.
-If you read the trays later than the 28 hour incubation time period, the results are not valid.
+The trays must incubate between 24 to 28 hours at 41 +/- 0.5°C before reading.
+If you read the trays later than the 28-hour incubation time period, the results are not valid.